-The past weeks and months have been quite a whirlwind and I realized that I am not able to spend as much time as I would like online at the moment.
+The past months have been quite a whirlwind and I realized that I am not able to spend as much time as I would like online at the moment.

 So, after rethinking back and forth for a solution, I have come to the conclusion, that I will change the Masala Herb posting amounts and timings.